superfaceai/docs/docs/guides/create-new-use-case.md

 ## Define the use case {#usecase}

 With the Comlink profile ready, you can now define your business use case.
-The use case is a task that needs to be done.
+A "use case" is a task that needs to be done.
 You can think of it as a function with specified input and output parameters.
-The use case can also specify its safety.
+The use case can also specify its [safety](#safety).

 ### Overview {#usecase-overview}

-Let's take a look at prepared use case.
+Let's take a look at the prepared use case.
 At the outer level, the use case is documented with [descriptions](#descriptions) in triple quotes.
-The definition itself starts with `usecase` keyword, the use case is named `UsecaseName` and is marked as `unsafe`, so executing it may change something (see below for [safety](#safety)).
+The definition itself starts with the `usecase` keyword, the use case itself is named `UsecaseName` and is marked as `unsafe`, which means that executing it may modify something (see below for more info on [safety](#safety)).

 The use case consists of three blocks: